jongwooksi/jongwooksi/README.md

 - kit Science Lab - Smart Engineering Class (2019.08.31 ~ 2019.10.19)

 </br>
-📫 Writing and Scheduled Papers (TBD)
+📫 Scheduled Papers (TBD)

 - A Study on Style Separation and Transfer based on Principal Component Analysis
 - Development of a Touch Display for Automatic Control of Air Purifier

-- The Alignment Technique of the Subtraction Image for Anomaly Detection in Infrared Images of Solar Cells

 - Design of Plant Disease Diagnosis System based on Pan-Tilt For Smart Farm
 - Design of Body Motion Recognition System in Pan-Tilt Environment
 - Multi-Classification of Solar Cell Infrared Images based on CNN Model

+- The Alignment Technique of the Subtraction Image for Anomaly Detection in Infrared Images of Solar Cells
 - PI-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor (SCIE)
 - Restoration of the JPEG Maximum Lossy Compressed Face Images based on Generative Adversarial Network (SCIE)

 </br>